-Groundwater plays a key role in the ULAR watershed's hydrology.
+Groundwater plays a key role in the ULAR Watershed Area's hydrology.
 By definition, groundwater comes from stormwater soaking into the ground, where it is stored between soil particles.
 Groundwater supplies water to rivers and streams and is one of the sources of Los Angeles drinking water.
-There are seven water basins that are firmly in the ULAR -- Central basin, Verdugo Basin, Sylmar Basin, San Fernando Basin, Raymond Basin, Eagle Rock Basin, Main San Gabriel Basin.
-The Hollywood Basin is partially in the ULAR watershed.
+There are seven water basins that are firmly in the ULAR Watershed Area: Central basin, Verdugo Basin, Sylmar Basin, San Fernando Basin, Raymond Basin, Eagle Rock Basin, Main San Gabriel Basin.
+The Hollywood Basin is partially in the ULAR Watershed Area.